EvgenSuit/PrivacyPolicies/CoverAI Privacy Policy.md

 - Firebase Authentication, which allows for authentication, without which the Service's main functionalities will not work
 - Firebase Crashlytics, which makes it possible for a developer to spot issues like crashes and app not responding
 - Firebase Analytics, which helps a developer improve and adjust the product to specific audiences
+- Advertising ID, which is used to diagnose and fix bugs, as well as to make future improvements
 - Gemini API, which is used to generate compelling cover letters (consider referring to the API's privacy policy)

 ### Additional data used to provide necessary user experience